vijaysutrave/babel-plugin-react-import-extends/README.md

 This babel plugin auto-magically extends a "React Component", and imports React within the component if the detects the file type to be a React Component, so that you don't have to repeat that annoying stuff anymore, yay!

+Now with support to `PureComponent`!
+Note that it supports anything you pass in - not just `PureComponent` -, so be careful!

 ## Install
 `npm install --save-dev babel-plugin-react-import-extends`